731MY/CloudflareDynDNS/README.md

 Requirement
 ================

-CloudflareDynDNS Coded in visual studio 2012 so it need the latest version of .NET Framework to work
+CloudflareDynDNS Coded in visual studio 2012 so it require the latest version of .NET Framework to work

 Screenshot
 ================